Checklists

 Paper files can be subject to loss or destruction.
 A digital version of this list can be generated quickly and consistently and routed to all necessary parties instantly using the internet.
 Digital forms can be checked against an MMEL or other regulatory codes for compliance and other errors.
 Any processes or workflows involving MEL document control and management can also be automated with the right platform.

-Fluix is your solution for the digital management of an aircraft minimum equipment list.
+Fluix is your flight operations management solution for the digital management of an aircraft minimum equipment list.
 It is a powerful yet lightweight platform that can help you improve your processes related to MELs.
 This cloud-based platform works on mobile devices, making it ideal for airside and landside operations at airports and hangars.
 With powerful features such as electronic signing, form creation, and automation, your MEL processes can truly take flight.
-Learn more with a 14-day, no-obligation trial that doesn’t require a credit card today.